Notes on the Geography of India Themes: Plaques and Statues

 Unlike some other countries that have systematically scratched away the ceremonial relics of empire, India tolerates them in superabundance.

-Fixed along the Kingsway (now Rajpath), the processional avenue to the Viceroy's Palace in Delhi is this copy of the Allahabad Proclamation, which marked the end of the East India Company's rule.
+This copy of the Allahabad Proclamation, which marked the end of rule by the East India Company, is fixed along the Kingsway (now Rajpath), the processional avenue to the Viceroy's Palace in Delhi.
 Queen Victoria instructed the author to adopt a magnanimous tone despite the bitter memory of the just-quelled Mutiny.
-The text formerly appeared on a monument at Allahabad, too, but it has been removed from its column there, which now stands blank and cryptic.
+The text formerly appeared on a monument at Allahabad, but it has been removed from its column there, which now stands blank and cryptic.

 Thanks to Disraeli, Victoria became Empress of India in 1877.
 Hence the letters VRI (Victoria Regina Imperatrix), which appear on many public works constructed across the British Empire late in the 19th century.